-Date : 10 to 14 March 2018 ( Saturday to Wednesday ) – Trip held during the March’s school holiday period
+Date : 13 to 17 June 2018 ( Wednesday to Sunday ) – Trip held during the June’s school holiday period

 Duration : 5 Day and 4 Night ( include 2 nights stay in Bangkok and 2 nights stay in chalet / lodge of wildllife parks / reserves )

 Trip Eligibility : Participant will be assessed ( meet up with organiser for an interview ) to gauge and asssess the suitability of participation due to limited & small group size between 2 to 4 pax limited group size.

 Closing Date : 14 March 2018

 To sign up, visit http://naturetrekker.org/trip-registration-form/, fill up the form and click “submit”.

 The Tiger ( Panthera tigris ) is the largest cat species, most recognisable for their pattern of dark vertical stripes on reddish-orange fur with a lighter underside.
 The largest tigers have reached a total body length of up to 3.38 m ( 11.1 ft ) over curves and have weighed up to 388.7 kg ( 857 lb ) in the wild.
 The species is classified in the genus panthera with the lion, leopard, jaguar and snow leopard.
 Tigers are apex predators, primarily preying on ungulates such as deer and bovids.
 They are territorial and generally solitary but social animals, often requiring large contiguous areas of habitat that support their prey requirements.
 This, coupled with the fact that they are indigenous to some of the more densely populated places on Earth, has caused significant conflicts with humans.